Marvel Apes

-Marvel Apes is a four-issue limited series by comics publisher Marvel Comics which started publication in October 2008.
-The series is written by Karl Kesel with art by Ramon Bachs and covers by John Watson.

-The Marvel Apes reality is designated as Earth-8101, of which the series' incarnation of Spider-Man, the Spider-Monkey, will make his cinematic debut in the 2023 feature film Spider-Man: Across the Spider-Verse, depicted as a member of Miguel O'Hara's Spider-Forces.
+Marvel Apes is an American comic book published by Marvel Comics.
+The four-issue limited series–written by Karl Kesel, Tom Peyer, and illustrated by Ramon Bachs, Barry Kitson, Kesel, and Mike McKone–was published from September to October 2008.
+The Marvel Apes reality is designated as Earth-8101.

 Premise

 Marvel Apes was first suggested as a successor to Marvel Zombies by artist and fan Mark Walsh during a convention Q&A session with Joe Quesada.
 As with Marvel Zombies before it, Marvel Apes takes place in an alternate universe, in this case a simian-dominated counterpart to Earth-616 that hosts anthropoid versions of popular Marvel superheroes and villains.